-Mikrotik RBLHG-2nDXL - 21 dBi, 2.1 pounds
+Mikrotik RBLHG-2nDXL - 21 dBi, 2.1 pounds Extra Goodies

-Extra Goodies

 The Mikrotik hAP AC Lite (RB952Ui-5ac2nD) is a five-port router.

-When running AREDN® firmware, it provides:

-- One port to connect to your outside node (a "DtD" Device to Device port).
-POE power for the node can be enabled on this port. - One port to connect to your home router, for Internet access [necessary if you need to tunnel your node to another node for network access]. - Three ports on your shack's new "mesh network".
-These can be used to connect your shack PC to both the Internet and the mesh network (eliminating the need for two computers in the shack, one on each network), with two spare ports for things like cameras, VOIP phones or Raspberry Pis.
+It provides a seamless method for integrating the ham radio network into your ham shack network.
+When running AREDN® firmware, it provides: - One port to connect to your outside node (a "DtD" - Device to Device port).
+POE power for the node can be enabled on this port. - One port to connect to your home router, for Internet access [necessary if you need to tunnel your node to another node for network access]. - Three ports that can be used to connect your shack PC to both the Internet and the mesh network (eliminating the need for two computers in the shack, one on each network), with two spare ports for things like cameras, VOIP phones or Raspberry Pis.
 Over and above those features, the hAP AC Lite has two internal radios, a 2.4 and a 5.8 GHz.
 The 2.4 GHz radio can be configured as a mesh node OR as a wireless access point.
 The 5.8 GHz radio can be configured as a wireless access point.
-Having a wireless Part 15 access point on your shack's ham network is very handy you can link your laptop or smartphone to it wirelessly and have access to both the Internet and the ham net.
+Having a wireless Part 15 access point on your shack's ham network is very handy - you can link your laptop or smartphone to it wirelessly and have access to both the Internet and the ham net.
 And either of the internal radios can be configured as a wireless access client.
 This is handy if you're traveling and wind up in a hotel that charges for Internet access on a per-device basis.

-Configuring your node

-After you have your equipment in hand, you have to install the AREDN® software, configure its settings and put it up in the air.
+Configuring your node After you have your equipment in hand, you have to install the AREDN® software, configure its settings and put it up in the air.

 Installation and configuration of the AREDN® firmware is well covered in the AREDN on-line documents at arednmesh.org (See Installing AREDN Firmware and Basic Radio Setup).

-Aiming

-Note that the higher the gain, the narrower the beamwidth and the trickier it is to aim these dishes accurately.
+Aiming Note that the higher the gain, the narrower the beamwidth and the trickier it is to aim these dishes accurately.
 Fortunately, some aiming tools have recently been added to the AREDN® firmware that help greatly in setting up the dish in the correct direction (and elevation; their vertical beamwidth is as narrow as their horizontal beamwidth).
 In the Charts area, you'll see a real-time SNR chart.
 To the left of it is the audible tuner.
-To the left of it is the audible tuner.
 Select the device you're aiming at from the drop-down labeled "Selected Device".

-Note - when aiming slew the dish slowly, as the indicators (visual and audible) are slow to update.
+Note - when aiming, slew the dish slowly, as the indicators (visual and audible) are slow to update.